Use of UK terror law to detain reporter's partner 'a disgrace'

 "Schedule 7 forms an essential part of the UK's security arrangements.
 It is for the police to decide when it is necessary and proportionate to use these powers," a Home Office spokesman said.

-Keith Vaz, a Labour lawmaker who chairs parliament's powerful interior affairs committee, told the BBC he had written to the head of London's Metropolitan Police to ask for clarification of what he labelled an "extraordinary" case.
+Keith Vaz, a Labor lawmaker who chairs parliament's powerful interior affairs committee, told the BBC he had written to the head of London's Metropolitan Police to ask for clarification of what he labeled an "extraordinary" case.

 Miranda was detained for the maximum nine hours allowed by the legislation, which is extremely rare.